Signage for Electric Vehicle Charging Stations

 Wayfinding Signage for Charging Stations

 Wayfinding signage helps EV drivers navigate to charging stations from other locations, such as a freeway exit.
-The Federal Highway Administration (FHWA) defines the minimum standards for signage, which it publishes in the Manual on Uniform Traffic Control Devices (MUTCD).
+The Federal Highway Administration (FHWA) defines the minimum standards for signage, which it publishes in the Manual on Uniform Traffic Control Devices (MUTCD), updated every five to six years.
 The standards in the MUTCD apply to all signage on public highways, streets, bikeways, and private roads open to the public, such as at shopping centers and airports.
 Wayfinding signage is classified in the MUTCD as either General Service signs or Specific Service signs.
 Currently General Service signs are allowed by FHWA and the MUTCD for notifying travelers of upcoming services at a highway exit.
 FHWA has approved the following interim designs for charging station signs:

 The eleventh edition of the MUTCD, published December 2023, is the most recent update and includes provisions to ensure adequate flexibility for signage for EV charging infrastructure and Alternative Fuel Corridors.
 This edition includes the following General Service and Specific Service signs related to EV charging: